rcrist/Shape-Editors/README.md

 ## Diagram Editor

-All features for all shaped combined into a single editor app
+All features for all shapes combined into a single editor app

 ![Screenshot](Images/DiagramEditor.png)